WheelsOnRoll/Ideas/README.md

 ## Stages
 Recruitment will be carried out in 3 stages:
-- Assignment (To Be Submitted on GitHub by Friday, January 27, 11.59 pm)
+- Assignment (To Be Submitted on GitHub by Friday, February 3, 11.59 pm)
-- Technical Interview (January 28-29)
+- Technical Interview
-- HR Interview (January 30-31)
+- HR Interview

+-Work for the interview starts after the mid semester examination!

 ##Tasks